 Bear in mind that you will have to pay interest.

 From these examples, you can see now how to choose correctly between bare your soul or bear your soul.

 To bare your soul is a metaphorical expression that means you expose your innermost feelings or secrets.

 Always check homonyms in writing

-Bare and bear are a good example of confusing words because they sound exactly the same.
+Bare and bear are good examples of confusing words because they sound exactly the same.

 Sometimes a good grammar checker can help you make the right choice.